-I then used a post in each of the four corners of the bed and screwed the gravel boards to them to create the bed.
+I then used a post in each of the bed’s four corners and screwed the gravel boards to create the bed.
 This is a really simple way of building a raised bed and it worked really well for me.

 How do you layout raised beds in a greenhouse?

 When laying out raised beds in a greenhouse, it is essential to think about light.

 You want as much of your growing space to be facing south as possible to maximise on direct sunlight.

 You also don’t want to plant tall plants like cordon tomatoes or cucumbers on the south side of your greenhouse as they will block the light out from everything else.